The beginner’s guide to contemporary art

 Now that we’ve covered what contemporary art is, its approach to style, and some of its well-known movements, let’s talk about how a beginner can start researching and building their own collection to enhance their living room or bedroom.

 Firstly, you need to decide what type of contemporary art is your preferred style.
 Visiting galleries, exhibitions, and attending artist talks will give you an idea of what style you like and help you find the pieces that speak to you.
-Attending graduate exhibits in particular are a great way to find new and unique works without having to pay a gallery commission and could potentially result in you picking up a piece that becomes rare down the line.
+Attending graduate exhibits in particular is a great way to find new and unique works without having to pay a gallery commission and could potentially result in you picking up a piece that becomes rare down the line.

 The important thing to remember is to buy small and buy what you like.
 There’s no point in paying large sums of money for something you’re unsure of only to ultimately find it to be against your tastes.
 You want to find pieces you’ll love to look at years down the line.